dhiway/cord/origin/orbis/pallets/README.md

-# Orbis-owned pallets
+# Commons-owned pallets

-This directory contains pallets and runtime APIs owned by the Orbis system chain.
+This directory contains pallets and runtime APIs owned by the Commons runtime.

 - Keep CORD-generic pallets in the repository-level `pallets/` directory.
 - Keep Origin relay-only pallets in `origin/pallets/`.